 You can add more PCIe Slots to your computer using a PCIe splitter.
-You do need to have a free PCIe expansion slot on your motherboard so that you can plug in a PCIe splitter, aka riser, which then fans out to multiple external PCIe slots.
+It would be best to have a free PCIe expansion slot on your motherboard to plug in a PCIe splitter, aka riser, which then fans out to multiple external PCIe slots.

 Having the option to add more PCIe slots is essential if the selection of PCIe slots on your motherboard isn’t enough to accommodate more expansion cards.

-While it is always wise to invest in a motherboard that meets your requirements from the get go, if you do not have the budget to procure a new one, then PCIe splitters can certainly help you.
+While it is always wise to invest in a motherboard that meets your requirements from the start, if you do not have the budget to procure a new one, then PCIe splitters can help you.

-Here we discuss in detail how to add more PCIe slots.
+Here I discuss in detail how to add more PCIe slots.
 However, it should be noted that the splitters DO NOT increase the bandwidth or the amount of PCIe lanes you have available!

 How to Add More PCIe Slots?